coffee stain coffee drip

 The grit of this labor is seen encrusted on the fingernail of Mr. Grosman, his thumb hovering gently as he leans his book toward the light from a window.
 Szmul appears entranced by what he’s reading, his eyes revealing an intense focus on these pages; and I imagine him trying fervently to wash his hands before opening this tattered but seemingly valuable document.
 Perhaps it’s his daily routine as the early sunlight shines through his window, a respite before his day of hard work begins.
 Despite being a black and white image, it’s clear his ragged beard is gray; there is a certain air of wisdom and strength in his face, yet what seems an uncertainty which likely weighed heavily on all of the Jewish people throughout Europe during the war.
 The exhaustion of the years of forced labor must have taken their toll on him.
 Yet Szmul perseveres to ensure his name won’t be on the next list of the fallen who’s bodies and wills had given out.
 But just a year or two from when this photo was taken, this fearful reality will visit Szmul as well.

 Mr. Grosman’s mouth is open, perhaps he’s reading aloud to his fellow residents at 55 Kelm Strasse, flat 12.
-Chana Ruchla Grosman is also listed at this address, 5 years his junior and Szmul’s wife as attested to by Shoshana Zilber who identified himself as a son, perhaps Szmul’s son in-law.
-The photo was taken by Mendel Grosman, another of Szmul’s sons and a photographer who’s work was found after the war.
+Chana Ruchla Grosman is also listed at this address, 5 years his junior and Szmul’s wife as attested to by Shoshana Zilber who identified herself as his daughter.
+The photo was taken by Mendel Grosman, one of Szmul’s sons and a photographer whose work was found after the war.
 Thousands of illegally taken photos were hidden, images of the harsh world of the Lodz Ghetto; the kind of photographs the Nazi regime had forbidden.
 There are seven names listed at this address, covering three generations of the Grosman family; his children in their late 20’s and even his grandchildren just a few years old.
 Perhaps he reads for his family each morning as they share their rations; often the elders would go hungry to ensure the children were fed.
 His steady voice giving comfort to his loved ones as he reads the words from his book.
 I assume it’s wintertime and his flat is cold, Szmul’s wearing his hat and coat over what appears a heavy sweater.
 Just out of the frame of this picture or maybe behind his book, I imagine a yellow patch in the shape of the Star of David stitched to his coat; the same star featured today on the flag of Israel.
 The furrow in his brow above his glasses as his old eyes, like mine, are beginning to struggle to focus on the letters printed in books.
 Yet the more closely I examine this old photo, the more I notice a sort of serenity and perhaps even a faith found in the well worn pages of his book.
 I wonder if Szmul is reading a Tanakh – the highly esteemed book of the Jewish people we call the Old Testament – and maybe it’s opened to that cherished Psalm, as he encourages his children with those familiar words:

 The Lord is my shepherd, I will not be in need.
 He lets me lie down in green pastures; He leads me beside quiet waters.
 He restores my soul; He guides me in the paths of righteousness For the sake of His name.
 Even though I walk through the valley of the shadow of death, I fear no evil, for You are with me; Your rod and Your staff, they comfort me.
 You prepare a table before me in the presence of my enemies; You have anointed my head with oil; My cup overflows.
 Certainly goodness and faithfulness will follow me all the days of my life, And my dwelling will be in the house of the Lord forever. ~ Psalm 23 NASB